facebook pixel Skip to main content

 Nutritional deficiencies, dietary factors, hormonal dysregulation, toxicities, chronic infections, genetic polymorphisms and psycho-social history can all play a part in an individual’s mental health status.
 Psychiatry Redefined was founded to teach this more individualized, research-based, whole-person approach for treating and resolving mental health conditions.

 Want to learn more about treating mental illness with functional and nutritional psychiatry?
-Check out our popular 12-month Fellowship program and learn how to improve patients outcomes.
+Check out our certified Fellowship program and learn how to improve patients outcomes.

 Explore the Fellowship in Functional Psychiatry